 So anyway, I was obsessed with Madonna.
 My close friends will tell you that that is an utter understatement.
 Back in the 90’s, I discovered eBay and ended up spending an embarrassing amount of money on every Madonna magazine I could get my hands on.
 The picture on the left represents only a small fraction of my stash — what was left after I finally sold most of it back on eBay years later.
 (Today, the only thing that remains is an unopened Sex book and this photo.)

 I also went through a phase of making insane Madonna art.
 It’s all online, but I doubt you’ll find it.
-And believe me, you really, really wouldn’t… Read the rest
+And believe me, you really, really wouldn’t want to anyway.

 I’m sick at heart this morning.
 I was going to write a post about how empowered I felt after taking my washing machine apart and putting it back together again.
 But I’m too upset by the actions of the California senate this morning to give a crap about that.